vtex-apps/smartbill-integration/docs/README.md

-# VTEX Smartbill
+# VTEX SmartBill

-This application allows you to generate invoices using the Smartbill API.
+This application allows you to generate invoices using the SmartBill API.

 ## Installation & Configuration